encichain/enci/x/charity/spec/02_state.md

 ## TaxCaps

 A `TaxCap` is the maximum amount of charity tax that can be charged for a single transaction for a specific denomination.
-A slice of `TaxCap` is stored in the module `GenesisState`.
+A slice of `TaxCap` is stored in the module `KVStore` and is part of the `GenesisState`.
 In the `KVStore` of the Charity module, a `denom` in the form of a string is mapped to a Cosmos SDK `Int`.
 TaxCaps can be updated via a governance proposal.

 The charity module param store holds a separate set of TaxCap objects, which is synchronized to the `KVStore` at the end of each period during `EndBlock`.
 When calculating taxes on transactions, the `TaxCap` is fetched from the `KVstore`.